 How Smart Contracts Are Currently Used

-As companies like Walmart and Bank of America continue to explore how blockchain can simplify and secure their transactions, smart contracts are just beginning to make an impact.
+As companies like Walmart and Bank of America continue to explore how blockchain smart contracts can simplify and secure their transactions, learn how this technique is making an impact.
 Take, for example, French insurance company AXA, who recently tested a product called Fizzy, which is intended to protect travelers against canceled flights.
 When a flight is delayed for a specific period of time or canceled altogether, a self-executing contract is triggered, issuing a refund.

 Similarly, Storiqa, a startup that helps users set up online marketplaces with access to blockchain, is bringing smart contracts mainstream as well.
 By providing small enterprises with alternatives to popular online marketplaces and accepting cryptocurrencies, Storiqa has positioned itself to grow its user base explosively.